Demon’s Souls: The first truly next-gen game is a lopsided but impressive showcase – TechCrunch

 Something that had a more immediate effect on how I played was the incredibly short load times.
 The Souls series has always been plagued by long load times when traveling and dying, the latter of which you can expect to do a lot.
 But now it’s rare that I can count to three before I’m materializing at the bonfire again.

 This significantly reduces (but far from eliminates) frustration in this infamously unforgiving game, and actually makes me play it differently.
-Where once I could not be bothered to briefly travel to another area or the hub in order to accomplish some small task, now I know I can return to the Nexus, fuss around a bit with my loadout, and be back in Boletaria in 30 seconds flat.
-If I die, I’m back in action in five seconds rather than twenty, and believe me, that adds up real fast.
+Where once I could not be bothered to briefly travel to another area or the hub in order to accomplish some small task, now I know I can return to the Nexus, fuss around a bit with my loadout and be back in Boletaria in 30 seconds flat.
+If I die, I’m back in action in five seconds rather than 20, and believe me, that adds up real fast.
 (Load times are improved across the board in PS4 games running on the PS5 as well.)

 Aiding this, kind of, is the new fancy pause screen Sony has implemented on its new console.
 When hitting the (annoyingly PS-shaped) PS button, a set of “cards” appears showing recent achievements and screenshots, but also ongoing missions or game progress.
 Pausing in Latria to take a breath, the menu offered up the ability to instantly warp to one of the other worlds, losing my souls but skipping the ordinarily requisite Nexus stop.
-This will certainly change how speedruns are accomplished, and provides a useful, if somewhat immersion-breaking, option for the scatterbrained player.
+This will certainly change how speedruns are accomplished, and provides a useful, if somewhat immersion-breaking option for the scatterbrained player.

 The pause menu also provides a venue for tips and hints, in both text and video form.
-Again this is a funny game to debut these in (I don’t count Astro’s Playroom, the included game/tech demo, which is fun but slight), because one of the Souls series’s distinctive features is player-generated notes and ghosts that alternatively warn and deceive new players.
+Again, this is a funny game to debut these in (I don’t count Astro’s Playroom, the included game/tech demo, which is fun but slight), because one of the Souls series’s distinctive features is player-generated notes and ghosts that alternatively warn and deceive new players.
 In another game I might have relied on the PS5’s hints more, but for this specific title they seem somewhat redundant.

 As arguably the only “real” PS5 launch title, Demon’s Souls is a curious but impressive creature.
 It definitely shows the new console to advantage in some ways, but the game itself (while still amazing) is dated in many ways, limiting the possibilities of what can be shown off in the first place.